 Casework is ONLY undertaken following the completion of the annual Innocence Network UK (INUK) National Training Programme for Innocence Projects.

-Caseworkers work in pairs on cases or individually on specific aspects of cases under the direction of the UoBIP General Manager, Gabe Tan.
+Caseworkers work in pairs on cases or individually on specific aspects of cases.
 In so doing, Caseworkers conduct fieldwork investigations, they gather, organise and critically analyse large files of documents and records, they conduct legal research, they draft letters, reports and submissions to public bodies, forensic experts, lawyers, witnesses etc., and they establish and maintain good client relationships.

 This requires caseworkers to have the following attributes and skills: